gjassoah/fd-seminar-www/content/about/index.md

 * The password you use to create your account; for your own protection, we strongly recommend that you use a new password for your account.
 * The name you enter when creating your account.

+We have made slight modifications to the web interface to our BigBlueButton instance; the source code is available [here](https://git.sr.ht/~gjasso/fd-seminar-greenlight).

 Our SSL/TLS certificates (needed for encrypting the traffic through our website and BigBlueButton instance) are provided by [Let's Encrypt](https://letsencrypt.org).

 {{< note >}}If you are interested in how we set-up our server, click [here](/diy).{{< /note >}}